ebardelli/website/content/posts/2025-03-21-technical-aspects-of-redrawing-school-attendance-boundaries.md

 Before this tool, we had used [geojson.io](https://geojson.io) for both viewing and editing GeoJSON files.
 In fact, we used this website to digitize our attendance boundary maps in 2024, though we still used it when making small changes to existing GeoJSON files.

 The inspiration for this web application came from a Friday night email from a teacher who was working on a lesson plan about attendance boundaries for their high school class.
 I felt bad telling them to download a GeoJSON file from GitHub, then go to geojson.io, and upload the GeoJSON file.
-To my former teacher’s eyes, this looked like a process with too much friction and too many steps.
-This realization led to the creation of the boundary viewer tool, which allows users to share an URL which encodes a GeoJSON file and automatically loads and displays it.
+To my former teacher's eyes, this looked like a process with too much friction and too many steps.
+This realization led to the creation of the boundary viewer tool, which allows users to share a URL that encodes a GeoJSON file and automatically loads and displays it.

 ### Boundary Drawing Tool

 While the GeoJSON Viewer helped stakeholders understand existing boundaries, we needed a more interactive tool for the actual redrawing process.
 This led us to develop the Boundary Drawing Tool, which supports direct manipulation of attendance zones using census blocks as building blocks.

 The basic design decision behind this tool was to allow the user to color in attendance boundaries using the US Census blocks as a starting layer.
-For this reason, this tool has three main features: 1. loading of a base map based on US Census blocks and district boundaries, 2. assign blocks to schools, and 3. display basic attendance projections based on current enrollment patterns.
+For this reason, this tool has three main features: 1. loading of a base map based on US Census blocks and district boundaries, 2. assigning blocks to schools, and 3. displaying basic attendance projections based on current enrollment patterns.

 ## Census Block Integration